-Principle Investigator: Dr. Julia Eichenberg
+Dr. Julia Eichenberg (Principal Investigator)

-I am a Freigeist Fellow at the Department of History, Humboldt Universität zu Berlin and the principal investigator of the research project “The London Moment”, funded by the Volkswagen Foundation.
 I have been awarded a PhD in Modern History by the Eberhard-Karls Universität Tübingen in 2008.
-Since then, I have held fellowships at Trinity College Dublin, University College Dublin and the Centre Marc Bloch, Berlin, and have lectured in Modern European History in TCD and UCD Dublin, Tübingen and HU Berlin.
+Since then, I have held fellowships at Trinity College Dublin, University College Dublin and the Centre Marc Bloch, Berlin, and have lectured in Modern European History in TCD and UCD Dublin, Tübingen and the Humboldt Universität zu Berlin Berlin.

 I have published on paramilitary violence, pacifism, veterans’ welfare, and international collaboration.
 My first book on Polish veterans of the First World War, their struggle for social benefits and national recognition, was published in 2011.
 While working in an international research project on paramilitary violence after the First World War in Dublin, led by John Horne and Robert Gerwarth, I edited a CEH Special Issue entitled “Aftershocks.
 Violence in Dissolving Empires after the First World War” as well as a volume on Veterans’ Internationalism (both with John Paul Newman).

-I am a Ph.D. student at the Department of History of Humboldt-Universität zu Berlin and member of the research project “The London Moment”.
-I studied history and political science in Freiburg and Montreal as well as North American Studies at Freie Universität Berlin.
-My master thesis dealt with transnational networks in international family planning and population control after World War II, and was awarded with the Prize of the Department of History and Cultural Studies for Gender Studies.
-I received my master’s degree in 2015.
-In my Ph.D. project, I will follow up on my fascination with transnational collaboration in the twentieth century and turn towards the little-known International Commission for Penal Development and Reconstruction, located in Cambridge and London.
-Early in the Second World War, this informal network brought together eminent jurists from occupied countries as well as Great Britain.
-They discussed war crimes trials and the internationalization of humanitarian law and yielded some of the legal innovations that later shaped the Nuremberg Trials.
+I am a post-graduate research fellow at the Department of History of Humboldt-University and member of the research project “The London Moment”.
+I studied history and political science in Freiburg and Montreal as well as North American Studies at Freie University in Berlin, and received a master’s degree in 2015.
+My master thesis dealt with transnational networks in international family planning and population control after World War II.
+It was awarded with the Prize of the Department of History and Cultural Studies for Gender Studies and published as an article in Geschichte und Gesellschaft in 2018.